 Jeff’s community service is also related to his personal mission.
 He is on the Board of the Child Care Council of Dutchess and Putnam and the Advisory Board for the Mid-Hudson Children’s Museum.
 He is also the Vice Chair of Hudson Valley Service Providers (HVSP), which is a coalition of 22 organizations across the Hudson Valley that collaborate to meet the challenges of New York State’s Medicaid Redesign.
 As part of his role in HVSP, he is a member of the Board of Directors of LIFEPlan Care Coordination Organization (CCO), which is one of seven CCOs for people with intellectual and developmental disabilities that are authorized by the NYS Department of Health.
 He was selected in 2016 by the Dutchess County Regional Chamber of Commerce as an Athena Honoree for empowering women in leadership.

-Mark Nace is the Senior Director for Day Habilitation and Employment Services.
+Mark Nace is the Chief Program Officer.
 Mark received a B.S. in Political Science in 2001 from SUNY Oneonta and his Master’s Degree in Human Services in 2017, Suma Cum Lauda from Kaplan University.

 Mark works with his management team to oversee an array of services and supports provided by Abilities First Inc. He and his team strive to ensure optimum service delivery through a person-centered approach that incorporates the CQL.

 Kelly Martinez is the Vice President of Human Resources and Corporate Compliance where she leads the continually expanding employment base for the agency.
 She spent ten years’ in corporate human resources before joining Abilities First in 2010 as Human Resources Coordinator, by her desire to help others, and inspired by a close family member with special needs.